 ... a creative agency who are passionate about design and understand how to bring you distinctive, creative solutions.
 Graphic by Design is a full-service agency with 26+ years experience in graphic design.
 Our talented team of graphic designers create work that gets attention, embodies your brand and connects with your target audience.
 So talk to us, get a fresh perspective.

-Click on the items below to view more details.
+Projects can be filtered using the category buttons.
+Click on the items to view more details.

 GBD assisted CCGS to increase the number of enrolments for Kindergarten 2014 with a series of both print and online advertisements.

 Idea: The print advertisements featured a very young child creating an extraordinary sand sculpture or solving a difficult equation.
 The ads portrayed that CCGS provides the brightest future developing every child’s potential.

 Results: The Kindergarten Open Day attracted over 120 parents, which was a vast increase on 30 parents from the year before.
 CCGS also received a marketing and communications state industry award for the creativity and success of the ‘Kindy Spotlight’ campaign.

 GBD developed a hugely successful campaign for CCAH to help combat binge drinking in adolescents on the Central Coast, designing a print campaign using the shape of a pregnant bottle of alcohol to signify the potential consequences of excessive drinking.
 We also created a key ring using the same shape.